juanmanuel96/flask-mongodb/docs/collections.md

 3. `default`: A default value the field will have; can be a callable
 4. `clean_data_func`: A callable that will clean the data before it is returned

-For more field specifics, refer to the API section.
+For more field specifics, refer to the API Reference section.

 ### Adding a field to the model